 - Eat 3 (or 4) meals a day, at regular times.

-- Reduce your consumption of salt and simple/refined sugar.
+- Reduce your intake of salt and simple/refined sugar.

-- Favor certain foods such as fatty fish, eggs, whole grains, legumes, oilseeds, dairy products, bananas and plums.
-These food categories all have nutrients that are beneficial in reducing symptoms.
+- Favor certain foods such as oily fish, eggs, whole grains, legumes, nuts, dairy products, bananas, and prunes.
+These food categories all contain nutrients that are beneficial for reducing symptoms.

 - Drink 1.5 L of mineral water per day.

-If following these nutritional tips is giving you trouble, you may want to consider supplementing with certain minerals.
-Our plant-based products all contain high concentrations of micronutrients, you just need to find yours.
+If maintaining these nutritional guidelines is challenging for you, you may want to consider supplementing with certain minerals.
+Our herbal products all contain high concentrations of micronutrients; you just need to find yours.

-Finally, premenstrual syndrome is often taken lightly because “it’s normal” to feel these inconveniences when we enter this period of the cycle.
-But it is important to listen to your body and the signals it sends us: if you feel that these symptoms are more severe than necessary, do not hesitate to consult health professionals to find a solution to your problem.
+Finally, premenstrual syndrome is often taken lightly because it's "normal" to feel these discomforts when we enter this period of the cycle.
+But it's important to listen to your body and the signals it sends us: if you feel that these symptoms are more severe than normal, don't hesitate to consult a health professional to find a solution to your problem.

 Sources: